-Since 1999, the annual mean observation dates have been around 6 days in advance of the average dates in the first part of the 20th century.
+Since 1998, the annual mean observation dates have been 8.7 days in advance of the average dates in the first part of the 20th century.

-The Index shows a strong relationship with mean temperature in March and April, and it advances more rapidly when the mean temperature equals or exceeds 7 degrees Celsius.
+The Index shows a strong relationship with mean temperature in March and April, and it advances more rapidly when the mean temperature equals or exceeds seven degrees Celsius.

 This is a contextual indicator showing how changes in climate, particularly temperature, are associated with changes in the timing of biological events.